The Daily Compass: Publication history

 Blaine said at the time, "My purpose is to help create a better world state.
 You have only to think of the need for this thing ... look at the press of the world today...."

 The paper was distributed by the Metropolitan News Company and some 16 other distributors.
 William Peyton Marin was the company treasurer.
 Bernard Goldstein, the assistant treasurer and controller of the New York Star, was the assistant treasurer.
 Following the company's dissolution, its books and records were stored at the AAAAAA American City Wide Express Service at 1135 Tiffany Street, The Bronx, for two to three years before prepaid funds ran out and the documents were scheduled to be destroyed.

 Aftermath

 After The Daily Compass ceased publication, Thackrey joined the public relations firm Ruder Finn.
 In 1959, Thackrey and Goldstein testified at the U.S. Senate's "Hearings Before the Select Committee in Improper Activities on the Labor or Management Field", which investigated alleged improprieties by the newspaper deliverers union and forcible payoffs in order to ensure Compass distribution.

 Archives

-Archives of The Daily Compass (OCLC 09316051) are stored at the New York State Library and at Sarah Lawrence College.
+Back issues of the full run of The Daily Compass (OCLC 09316051) are stored at the New York State Library and at Sarah Lawrence College.